Is Weak Note Taking A Sign Of Executive Functioning Challenges?

 Symbols

-Using symbols helps students save time when taking notes.
+Using symbols helps students with executive functioning challenges save time when taking notes.
 Symbols are quick to write and take up less space than the much longer words they represent.
 Some examples of symbols include: percentage (%), question (?), number (#), and money ($).
 For practice, have students come up with symbols for the following words: and, equals, question, star, and square.
 You can then dictate mock sentences including these words and have the student write each sentence using abbreviations.
 For example, you might dictate the sentence, “Sam has a question about problem number three and would like an answer!”
 The student might write, “Sam has a ? about problem #3 & would like an answer!”

 Abbreviations

-Abbreviations, or shortened versions of longer words, help students break down words into smaller chunks of letters.
+Abbreviations, or shortened versions of longer words, can help students break down words into smaller chunks of letters.
 Some examples of abbreviations include: Thursday (Thurs), pages (pgs), people (ppl), and school (schl).
 Students can feel free to make up their own abbreviations – there are no set rules for abbreviating most words!
 For example, he or she can choose to abbreviate because as bcs, maybe as mbe, or assignment as asgmt.
 Students can be as creative as they’d like, so long as they remember what the abbreviations stand for.
 For practice, have students come up with abbreviations for the following words: Friday, notes, problem, class, and lesson.
 Then dictate sentences integrating these abbreviations for extra reinforcement.

 Contractions